kavutham/Devops/Ansible/README.md

 ansible-galaxy --> to create roles

+    $ ansible-galaxy init role_name --> to create a new role in local directory
+    $ ansible-galaxy install role_name --> to download role from ansible galaxy

+## Variables

-vars to define inline variables within the playbook
+vars to define inline variables within the playbook.
+Variables are refered using {{ }}

 vars_files to import files with variables

+## Basic modules and plugins

+    command -->
+    debug -->
+    copy -->
+    Sychornization -->
+    fail -->
+    template -->
+    file -->